unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 ## Functional Programming is a Paradigm

-Functional Programming (FP) is a paradigm, just like Object Oriented Programming (OOP) is a paradigm.
+Functional Programming (FP) is a paradigm, just like Object-Oriented Programming (OOP) is a paradigm.

 What is paradigm?

-> paradigm is a cognitive framework containing basic assumptions, ways of thinking, and methodology.
+> Paradigm is a cognitive framework containing basic assumptions, ways of thinking, and methodology.

 In this context, it means that it is a specific approach to programming.